Running Appendix #1

 Barefoot running involves loading your foot’s longitudinal arch with 3 times your body weight–at a cadence of 180, that’s 5,000 times an hour.
 Walking in shoes, you never put more than 1 times your body weight through your feet.
 Therefore it doesn’t take a rocket scientist to figure out that something’s going to give.
 You may end up fracturing a metatarsal or two.
 Or more likely you’ll sprain the ligaments surrounding them; a pain equal if not worse that a fracture.

-The same thing happens with conventional running, only the damage takes longer to show.
+The same thing happens and the same advice applies with conventional running.
+Only the damage takes longer to show.
 By that time you’ll probably require a knee cartilage or replacement hip operation.

 If this sounds scary; good, it’s meant to.
-The leaner you are, the better your chances of converting to running in a barefoot style.
+The leaner you are, the better your chances of converting to running in a barefoot style (or any style of running).
 This doesn’t mean you need to be super fit, or even fit.
 But you do need to consider your size before starting out.

 When I started out with barefoot running I had a BMI of 26.5 (85kg/13st 5lb), which made me overweight and I was outgrowing my 34″ waist fast.
 Four years on and I’ve lost 10 kg (22 lbs), making my BMI now 23 (72kg/11st 5lb), which puts me in the normal range, and gave me back my 32″ waist.
 I did that by diet, not exercise.
 Back when I weighed more, I had more trouble than I do now with blisters, sprains, etc. Of course you could argue it’s the conditioning overtime that has made these things go away, and you’d be right.
 But I bet things would have been a whole lot easier had my BMI and/or weight been in the normal range to start with.

-I would only recommend starting barefoot running if your BMI is under 30, and preferably under 25.
+I would only recommend starting barefoot running (or conventional running) if your BMI is under 30, and preferably under 25.

 STOP PRESS: A recent study showed that a runner’s weight was the biggest deciding factor in injuries when running in minimalist shoes (which simulates barefoot running bio-mechanics), and not BMI.
 The study at the University of South Australia’s Sansom Institute for Health Research found that runners with a body weight of over 85kg running in minimalist shoes were three times more likely to sustain an injury.
 Whereas runners weighing less than 71kg had no adverse effects.